jacorbal/pynfact/README.md

 ----

 Lots!
-This project is still in development, so there are probably a lot of bugs that need to be fixed before is deployed as a package.
+This project is still in development, so there are probably a lot of bugs that need to be fixed before deploying a stable release.
+If you find a bug, please, report it at the GitHub [issue tracker][bugs].

 License